-S. Christiansen: I'll be taking a look at all aspects of sustainability. share, by making space available, or by opening bus lanes for elec-Hermes has traditionally been well positioned on 'green' issues and tric delivery vehicles, for example.
-I think it is extremely important has developed guite positively.
-Since 1994, Hermes has been able to maintain dialogue and to push on innovation together. to cut carbon emission by a respectable 43% per parcel on the way to the customer.
-We've not achieved that sort of success every-From your perspective, why is Hermes an attractive company? where, but we're making progress.
+S. Christiansen: I'll be taking a look at all aspects of sustainability.
+Hermes has traditionally been well positioned on 'green' issues and has developed quite positively.
+Since 1994, Hermes has been able to cut carbon emission by a respectable 43% per parcel on the way to the customer.
+We've not achieved that sort of success everywhere, but we're making progress.
 The media has been focussing on improving working conditions in the parcel sector recently.
-Hermes S. Christiansen: As an employer and training organisation, Hermes has responded both well and quickly to this and has undertaken a has received multiple praise, it has a track record on innovation and lot to create transparency.
-The minimum wage is another major is a forward-thinking company.
-This increases the appeal of the employer challenge.
-But there are also issues such as women in management, brand Hermes.
-And sustainability is increasingly important here. diversity as well as training and development.
+Hermes has responded both well and quickly to this and has undertaken a lot to create transparency.
+The minimum wage is another major challenge.
+But there are also issues such as women in management, diversity as well as training and development.